Avocado and Egg Puree

 Ingredients in Avocado and Egg Puree

-Just a few simple ingredients are needed to make this baby puree recipe:
+Just a few simple ingredients are needed:

 Eggs – Make sure the eggs are fresh and have no cracked shells.
+Eggs should be fresh and fully cooked for babies.

 Pepper – Just a touch of ground black pepper is added for flavour.
+You can leave out for younger babies if preferred.

 Lime juice – This adds flavour as well as slows down the browning of avocado flesh.
 You can substitute with lemon juice.